domschrei/theremin/README.md

 The foot switch has the following options:

-* Left pedal: The current frequency will be stored and will continue to play as long as the pedal stays pressed.
+* Left pedal: The current frequency will be stored and will continue to play until the pedal gets pressed another time.
 You can move your hand and play two tones at once.
-* Central pedal: As long as the pedal is pressed, all tones will be played exactly one octave higher.
+* Central pedal: Until the pedal gets pressed another time, all tones will be played exactly one octave higher.
 This can be used to extend the pitch range of the instrument.
 * Right pedal: Each press switches the waveform which is being used for audio synthesis.
 I implemented some pretty random waveforms, with varying results.

 Internally, the foot switch just puts out the letters "a", "b" and "c" respectively, just like a keyboard.
 Hence, you can use the keys of your keyboard as well (which, however, is much less convenient than a foot switch).